igorkll/LGC-Boombox/README.md

 ### installing electronics in the case
 #### produce with batteries and fuse removed
 * first, insert and screw the speakers (at this point, the wires should already be securely soldered to them)
+* screw the charging slot into the right rear part of the case and fix it with a nut and hot glue (carefully insulate the contacts after soldering the wires)
+* place the AUX input in the left side of the housing and fix it with hot glue, carefully sealing the contacts with hot glue. an AUX cable cut off on one side must go to the contacts, observing the left and right channels and the ground
+* please note that the AUX signal contacts must be connected via low-capacity cyramic capacitors to suppress the current that the motherboard supplies to the microphone power outlet. if there are no capacitors, the connected device may not see the AUX connection and at least the sound will continue to come from the device's speaker, in addition to the speakers, or the speaker will not play AUX at all (since the audio input on the motherboard is not linear)
 * tape the speaker screws and the speakers themselves with hot glue on the back
 * then install the screen (it is advisable that the screen controller and its touchscreen are glued to the display itself with hot glue in advance to avoid damage to the cables, alternatively you can glue the controller boards to the case, the main thing is to make sure that you have a place to connect all the cables)
 * place the speaker on a flat surface with a down screen and then glue the screen to the hot glue from the inside around the perimeter